Blade (1998 film): Plot

 In 1967, a pregnant woman is attacked by a vampire, causing her to go into premature labor.
-Doctors are able to save her baby, but the woman dies.

-Thirty years later, the child has become the vampire hunter Blade, who is known as the daywalker, a human-vampire hybrid that possesses the supernatural abilities of the vampires without any of their weaknesses, except for the requirement to consume human blood.
-Blade raids a rave club owned by the vampire Deacon Frost.
-Police take one of the vampires to the hospital, where he kills Dr. Curtis Webb and feeds on hematologist Karen Jenson, and escapes.
+Doctors can save her baby, but the woman dies.
+Thirty years later, the child has become the vampire hunter Blade, who is known as the "Daywalker", a human-vampire hybrid that possesses the supernatural abilities of the vampires without any of their weaknesses, except for the requirement to consume human blood.
+Blade raids a rave club owned by the vampire Deacon Frost; a badly injured vampire is taken by police to the hospital, where he feeds upon hematologist Karen Jenson and escapes.
 Blade takes Karen to a safe house where she is treated by his old friend Abraham Whistler.
 Whistler explains that he and Blade have been waging a secret war against vampires using weapons based on their elemental weaknesses, such as sunlight, silver, and garlic.
 As Karen is now "marked" by the bite of a vampire, both he and Blade tell her to leave the city.

-At a meeting of the council of pure-blood vampire elders, Frost, the leader of a faction of younger vampires, is rebuked for trying to incite war between vampires and humans.
+At a meeting of pure-blood vampire elders, Frost, the leader of a faction of younger vampires, is rebuked for trying to incite war between vampires and humans.
 As Frost and his kind are not natural-born vampires, they are considered socially inferior.
-Meanwhile, returning to her apartment, Karen is attacked by police officer Krieger, who is a familiar, a human loyal to vampires.
-Blade subdues Krieger and uses information from him to locate an archive that contains pages from the "vampire bible."

-Krieger informs Frost of what happened, and Frost kills Krieger.
-Frost also has one of the elders executed and strips the others of their authority, in response to the earlier disrespect shown to him at the council of vampires.
-Meanwhile, Blade comes upon Pearl, a morbidly obese vampire, and tortures him with a UV light into revealing that Frost wants to command a ritual where he would use 12 pure-blood vampires to awaken the "blood god" La Magra, and Blade's blood is the key.
+Meanwhile, returning to her apartment, Karen is attacked by police officer Krieger, who is a familiar, a human thrall loyal to vampires.
+Blade subdues Krieger, but thanks to Karen, Krieger escapes.
+Blade tracks him down and beats him into revealing Frost's interest in an archive of ancient vampire knowledge.
+Krieger informs Frost of what happened and is killed for his failure.
+Frost also has Elder Dragonetti stripped of his fangs and torched alive by the sunrise, then strips the other Elders of their authority and imprisons them.
+Meanwhile, Blade visits the archivist Pearl, a morbidly obese vampire, and, with a UV light, tortures him into revealing that Frost wants to command a ritual where he would use twelve pure-blood vampires to awaken the "blood god" La Magra, and Blade's blood is the key.
 Later, at the hideout, Blade injects himself with a special serum that suppresses his urge to drink blood.
 However, the serum is beginning to lose its effectiveness due to overuse.
 While experimenting with the anticoagulant EDTA as a possible replacement, Karen discovers that it explodes when combined with vampire blood.
-She manages to synthesize a vaccine that can cure the infected but learns that it will not work on Blade.
-Karen is confident that she can cure Blade's bloodthirst but it would take her years of treating it.
+She manages to synthesize a vaccine that can cure the infected, but learns that it will not work on Blade.
+Karen is confident she can eventually cure his bloodlust, but it would take years he doesn't have.